What is a pre-approved loan?

 How does this differ from a traditional loan offer?

 In the past, you had to make a formal application and then cross your fingers and hope you were going to get accepted.
-Whereas now you can check your eligibility and get pre-approved before you apply, which takes some of the risk of rejection away.
+Now, you can check your eligibility and get pre-approved before you apply.
+Checking your eligibility will take some of the risk of rejection away.

 Unlike a formal application, a pre-approved loan isn’t legally binding.
-So you are free to reject it in favour of something else if you like.
+So, you are free to reject it for a different loan deal if you like.

 How does the pre-approval process work?

 The pre-approval process works in one of two ways.
-You can get pre-approved on a loan, either by:
+You can either:

-• receiving a notification from your current lender stating they’ve pre-approved you, using data they already hold on their system
+• receive a notification from your current lender saying they’ve pre-approved you, if they see you as a reliable borrower based on the data they already have on their system

 1. Decide how much you need to borrow

 If you’re looking to take out a loan, the first step is to research what type of loan is best for you.
-Consider factors such as how much money you need to borrow, the Annual Percentage Rate (the total cost of borrowing) and how much you can afford to repay.
+Consider things like how much money you need to borrow, the total cost of borrowing (APR), and how much you can afford to repay.

-Unsecured or personal loans may go up to £15,000, depending on the lender.
+Unsecured or personal loans can go up to around £15,000, depending on the lender.
 Your eligibility will depend on your individual circumstances and the lender’s criteria.

-Secured loans (also known as homeowner loans) can go up to around £500,000 but bear in mind that you must use an asset as collateral, meaning your property could be repossessed if you fall behind with payments (usually as a last resort).
+Secured loans (also known as homeowner loans) can go up to £500,000.
+With this type of borrowing, you use an asset, like your home, as security.
+This means you might find it easier to get approved and access lower interest rates.
+But the lender could take possession of your property if you fall behind with payments (usually as a last resort).

 2. Research loans

-You can research different loan providers in different ways:
+You can research loan providers in a few different ways:

 • directly – using a lender’s website, over the phone or in person